Functions are written to perform tasks and sometimes, we may need the outcome of the tasks, this can be done via

 To return something from a function we add the

 return keyword followed by the value to return, like here with

 def age_label(age): label = "User age: " + age return label

-In the example below, we would want the function to tell us what is the
+In the example below, we want the function to output the

 result of the

 def times_ten(number): result = number * 10 return result